 Before 2018 BC was released, his EEE auto was selling for around $37.
 After, it dropped under $30.
 While the price drop may be correlated with the offseason coming and Florial not being in MLB Pipeline’s top 100, I think there is still something to be said for non-licensed autos dropping when a player receives a 1st Bowman Chrome auto.

 Currently, Florial’s EEE auto is worth around 25.89% of his 1st Bowman Chrome auto.
 If that logic is applied to Wander Franco’s auto (accounting for a 20% drop in EEE auto, as well), it would be Franco’s 1st Bowman Chrome auto at $256.47.

 However, that logic cannot be applied here.
 Franco is a 17-year-old hyped shortstop, so all logic goes out the window.
 As we see with Nolan Gorman, hype sells (unwarranted hype).

 What is different about Franco is he deserves the hype.
-He is an extremely well-rounded prospect with his hit, power, and speed combo.
+His hit, power, and speed combo is an extremely well-rounded prospect.
 Let’s not forget about his 60 throw grade, as well.

 If I were to guess where a 1st Bowman Chrome Franco auto will start out of the gate, I’d put it around $400.
 After the first two weeks of rushing to grab one (even then, there still will be a lot of buyers), I’d imagine they will settle in around $300-$350.

 At the point his autos are released, he could have already started playing if the Rays push for him to play in full-season ball.
 His performance could directly impact the price of his autos.